palomaMacedo/AWS/aws-studies/fundamentals/cloud-computing.md

 ## Practical Tips
 * Scalability: grows alongside your project
 * On-demand cost: pay only for what you use
 * Dev tools: SDKs, CLI, IaC
 * Agility: from idea  to deploy in minutes
 * Global-grade security, ready to use
 * Massive ecosystem: docs, community, examples

+## Sure!
+Here it is:
+🔍 Did you know that Elasticsearch exists?
+It's a search and data analysis tool from an independent company!
+⚡ It's different from the Elastic in EC2 — which refers to the ability to scale computing resources in the cloud ☁️ 🤝 But Elasticsearch works great inside AWS!
+One more example of the platform's powerful ecosystem 🚀